vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 After this move, we suggest re-encrypting/re-keying virtual machines to your preferred key provider to ensure consistency.

-### I use VMware Live Site Recovery.
+### I use VCF Protection and Recovery.
 What considerations are there to ensure encrypted virtual machines can run on the DR site?

-When using Site Recovery Manager, you must configure both vCenter instances with the same vSphere Native Key Provider.
+When using VCF Protection and Recovery (formerly VMware Live Site Recovery and Site Recovery Manager), you must configure both vCenter instances with the same vSphere Native Key Provider.
 This requires you to export the vSphere Native Key Provider from one vCenter instance and import it into the DR vCenter instance.
 For more information see [VMware Live Site Recovery and Virtual Machine Encryption](https://techdocs.broadcom.com/us/en/vmware-cis/live-recovery/live-site-recovery/9-0/how-do-i-protect-my-environment/interoperability-of-srm-with-other-software/site-recovery-manager-and-virtual-machine-encryption.html).

 ### Does VMware vCenter HA support Native Key Provider?